HertsSayf/Project_Crossword_Assignment/README.md

   3. Testing issues may occur due to various devices not being compatible with our game.
 Also, we will not be able to receive real user feedback from our target audience which leads to less       usability improvements.

   4. Our reliance on external libraries might cause compatibility issues or even if we use external images or other things there could be an issue due to licensing.
-Also, another, issue we will   face is conflicting changes on GitHub when we all commit changes at the same time.
+Also, another issue we will   face is conflicting changes on GitHub when we all commit changes at the same time.

 ## Software development strategy